apache/shenyu-website/content/en/projects/shenyu/quick-start-dubbo/index.md

 ## Test

-The `shenyu-examples-dubbo` project will automatically register interface methods annotated with `@ShenyuDubboClient` in the ShenYu gateway after successful startup.
+The `shenyu-examples-dubbo` project will automatically register interface methods annotated with `@ShenyuDubboClient` in the Apache ShenYu gateway after successful startup.

 Open PluginList -> rpc proxy -> dubbo to see the list of plugin rule configurations: